What You Should Know About Registration

 Some departments offer independent study/research projects for interested students.
 Contact the department for details.

 Banweb will automatically register you for the highest possible number of credit hours for courses which have a credit hour range.
 To change your credit hours, click on Change Class Options.
 Enter credit hours in whole numbers only.
 After changing credit hours for a course(s), you must click on View Fee Assessment or your fees will not be correct.
 You must view your fees before exiting Banweb.

 Administratively dropped courses are courses which were dropped from your schedule, but not by using Banweb.
 Rather, these are courses that were dropped from your schedule by faculty or an administrative office.
 On the Banweb drop/add screen, these courses will display with zero credit hours and the date dropped.
 To find out more information or if you wish to re-add such a course, you must contact the Enrollment Services Center at email@example.com.

-If you decide not to attend UWG for a semester for which you have registered and have paid your fees, you must drop or withdraw from all of your courses on Banweb, or come to the Enrollment Services Center in Parker Hall to withdraw from the university.
+If you decide not to attend UWG prior to the start of the semester for which you have registered, you must drop all courses via BanWeb or come to the Enrollment Services Center in Parker Hall.
 Contact the Bursar’s Office (678-839-4737) to determine if a refund is due and when it will be processed.
 Financial Aid Recipients who decide not to attend and have financial aid which covers their entire bill, will be obligated to repay the financial aid award if they do not officially withdraw from the university.

 If you decide not to attend UWG after the start of the semester which you have registered, see "How to Withdraw From All Courses".